-O1: Expand reach
+O1: Expand reach.

-O2: Make donors part of a community
+O2: Make donors part of a community.

-O3: Giving is easy and emotionally satisfying
+O3: Giving is easy and emotionally satisfying.

 I worry that maybe these aren’t clear on their own—or is that okay if KRs make them clear?
-“Expand reach”, for example, includes things like improving contactability, better matching platforms to the audience, improved open rates, etc. Also, to me, these objectives feel somewhat eternal — these are the ongoing aims/challenges of my work.
-Should my objectives really be something I am done with after a quarter or a year?
+“Expand reach,” for example, includes things like improving contactability, better matching platforms to the audience, improved open rates, etc. Also, to me, these Objectives feel somewhat eternal — these are the ongoing aims/challenges of my work.
+Should my Objectives really be something I am done with after a quarter or a year?
 Or can they stay somewhat constant with changing KRs?

 Any insights are most welcome–and thank you in advance.

-For your first time, you seem to have a very solid grasp on the fundamentals of OKRs (much better than I did when I first started, I can tell you that much)—here’s a few ideas to help you carry on the great work you’ve already started.
+For your first time, you seem to have a very solid grasp on the fundamentals (much better than I did when I first started, I can tell you that much).
+Here are a few ideas to help you carry on the great work you’ve already started.